Rio Lagartos Yucatan: The Complete 2026 Guide — Flamingos, Pink Lakes & Tours

 The standard tour is centered around observing the signature bird of Rio Lagartos, the pink flamingo.
 But you’ll also be able to observe other birds like seagulls, cormorants, eagles, and more.
 A lot of people are also able to catch sight of crocodiles.

 Rio Lagartos translates to “Alligator River”.
-It was named as such when the Spanish spotted the crocodiles here, mistaking them for alligators.
+It was so named when the Spanish spotted the crocodiles here, mistaking them for alligators.

 Rio Lagartos Hawk